Health Equity Research

 Dr. Anthony de Padua - My research goal is to engage Indigenous and non-Indigenous communities, organizations and individuals in order to achieve a more equal partnership within the health care system.

-Dr. Wanda Martin - For my research, I work with community partners to improve health and reduce health inequities through food security and quality housing, examining the health effects of climate change, and by improving public health systems and services.
+Dr. Wanda Martin - I work with community partners to improve health through community food security, quality housing, and environmental sustainability practices.

 Dr. Pammla Petrucka - I conduct research with populations with potential (often seen as vulnerable or marginalized individuals), who are frequently left behind in terms of achievement of health outcomes at local and/or global levels.